localdevices/pyorc/docs/user-guide/index.rst

 Solid data model
 ----------------
 We rely on *xarray* for data models. *xarray* provides access and intelligent dimensional computations over multi-dimensional datasets with coordinate systems that can relate to time, space or other logical dimensions.
+If you only use the command-line interface, then you don't have to wrory about this at all, it just means that you can expect *pyorc* to be easy to maintain for us, easy to extend to exports to other formats you may desire, and therefore used for a long and sustainable period of time.

 Lazy computations
 -----------------
-The main idea of *pyorc* is that all computations are performed lazily, meaning that as a user, you can first setup and investigate the entire pipeline of computations, and only at the moment when you request actual numbers from the pipeline, will *pyorc* perform computations.
+The main idea of *pyorc* is that all computations are performed lazily, meaning that as a programmer (again, are you using the command-line only, then just don't worry about this at all), you can first setup and investigate the entire pipeline of computations, and only at the moment when you request actual numbers from the pipeline, will *pyorc* perform computations.
 And then only those strictly needed to provide you the number(s) you want.
 This makes any intermediate saves of results to files unnecessary and makes it much easier to test if your pipeline makes sense before you do any computations.